nmar95/Early_Birds_CarND-Capstone/README.md

-Since github has a 100MB file limit the model for traffic light detection has to be downloaded from: https://drive.google.com/open?id=19ehIoc0koBII2urasg3kHf9EOAiI2bbo and needs to be pasted in ./Early_Birds_CarND-Capstone/ros/src/tl_detector/light_classification/frozen_models/
+Since github has a 100MB file limit the model for traffic light detection has to be downloaded from: https://drive.google.com/open?id=19ehIoc0koBII2urasg3kHf9EOAiI2bbo and needs to be placed in ./Early_Birds_CarND-Capstone/ros/src/tl_detector/light_classification/frozen_models/

 ---